How We Work

 Personalized Residential Counseling

-Residents receive group counseling, education groups, relapse prevention, individualized counseling sessions and personalized treatment planning.
+Residents receive Assessments, group counseling, education groups, relapse prevention, individualized counseling sessions, personalized treatment planning, and referrals.
 Residents are encouraged and assisted in planning their own recovery from alcoholism and drug addiction.

 Residents attend community AA/NA meetings.